ruby/www.ruby-lang.org/en/news/_posts/2014-02-24-ruby-1-9-3-p545-is-released.md

 ## Release Comment

-I'm grateful to everybody who support Ruby.
+I'm grateful to everybody who supports Ruby.
 Thank you.

 This release is dedicated to the memory of our best comrade, Jim Weirich.